MichaelAquilina/Some-2D-RPG/TASKS.md

 Game Engine Tasks
 =================

-Consider replacing DrawableSet inner storage from List to HashSet<T>

 Todo
 ----

+- [] - Loading of Items from storage.
+JSON is probably the nicest format in this case, but XML should also be considered.
+- [] - Refactoring of the way drawables are loaded from .anim files
 	- [] - Make IGameDrawable Files require to provide a XmlToDrawable static method which allows it to be loaded from an xml file.
+	- [] - Refactoring of the xsd.
+Animations->Drawables. <DrawableInstance><Animation>...</Animation></DrawableInstance> etc..
 	- [] - Change all .anim file extensions to .draw extensions
-- [] - LoadAnimationXML should be moved to the DrawableSet class and changed to something like LoadDrawableSetXML().
+	- [] - Remember that refactoring will break other peoples code so we need some way of transitioning this.
 - [] - Allow for specifying an Entity does not need to be added to the Collider.
 - [IP] - Collision detection between entities.
          - Need some form of reserved word to distinguish between drawables and collision zones